MaximilianHanussek/BOOTABLE/README.md

 |Tensorflow steps |1000                |2500                |5000                                      |
 |GROMACS steps    |10000               |30000               |50000                                     |

-- p: Number of cores you want to use to run the benchmark you can choose any arbitrary integer number or one of the three keywords `full`, `half` and `one`.
+- p: Number of cores you want to use to run the benchmark.
+You can choose any arbitrary integer number or one of the three keywords `full`, `half` and `one`.
    - full: All cores which are accesible (Default)
    - half: Half of the cores that are accesible
    - one: Only one core (very long runtime)